 There are clocks and clocks.
 This one is similar to many found around the world.
 It's just a clock.
 The timepiece sits on the face of a strange old building, but other than that I don't have much to say about it.
 Except that under it, is one of those places you will find anywhere and if you want to know about the area, that's where you go.

 Another feature of the location is not the place itself, but what is near it.
 First off, there are three towns in the world with this name.
 Two of them are just one town actually and straddle a State line.
 Not far from them is where people go to break land speed records.
 If you want to get in the Guiness book, then you are in the right place.
 However, it is not the one I visited.

-Running through the town is a trail.
+Running through the Clock and Owl town is a trail.
 It is a very ancient way (circa 5000 years), 87 miles long and follows the ridge of mainly, wooded, hills.
 In this town, it takes a right hand, ninety degree turn.
 People come from far flung cities to walk this route.
-If you are really fit, I mean in outstanding, physical condition and can walk a serious pace, you might (maybe, in really nice weather, in summer and full of energy) be able to do the entire thing in two days.
+If you are really fit, I mean in outstanding, physical condition and can walk a serious pace, you might (maybe, in really nice weather, in summer and full of energy) be able to do the entire thing in three days.
 Normally, it will take you the best part of a week of footwork.
 There are a number of places to stay along it, this town is one of them.
 Other trails, local to the town itself, are also available.